top of page

 . . .

 Today, I paint a single egg the color of menstrual blood and geraniums.
-I write a poem of protection, proliferation, balance and healing across the curve of the shell.
+I write a poem of protection, proliferation, and healing across the curve of the shell.
 I bury it beneath the tangle of wild Rose.

 I sip an infusion of fresh Violet leaves to spur the thaw of this year’s grief held in my breasts and womb.